glennhenry/Zombie-Pandemic-Recreated/game-spec.md

   - reward: `downtown-reward-cache-11`, `downtown-reward-ammo-01`
   - hazard: `uptown-survivor-trap`, `uptown-bat-waste`
   - notice: `zombie-spawn-increase`, `night-has-come`
-  - shop: `shop-gun-store-01`.
+  - vendor: `vendor-gun-store-01`.
 - Event may or may not have dialogue.
+If it does, it refers to dialogue by `dialogueId`.
-- `contentRefId` refers to event's content, such as shop to `shops.json`, reward and hazard to `event_rewards.json` and `event_hazards.json`.
+- `contentRefId` refers to event's content, such as vendor to `vendors.json`, reward and hazard to `event_rewards.json` and `event_hazards.json`.

 ```kt
 data class GameEvent(